 Get Inspired / Central America / Mexico The Mayan Riviera: Cancun, Playa del Carman, Cozumel and the Yucatan Share on email Print this article Share on Facebook Get Inspired / Central America / Mexico The Mayan Riviera: Cancun, Playa del Carman, Cozumel and the Yucatan story by: Tom Ricketts Mexico’s Yucatan Peninsula is one of the world’s busiest holiday spots, and for great reason.
 There’s something for everyone here, adventure activities, unique wildlife, great beaches, parties, and fascinating history.
 Cancun Easily the largest and most well known destination in the Yucatan is Cancun.
 This booming beachside city is home to around 750,000 people and holds the regions international airport.
 People come here for the great beaches and tropical climate.
 However this isn’t your Fiji or Cook Island style beach destination.
 The resorts here are massive, some with over 1000 rooms.
 Most are ‘all inclusive’ resorts which generally means all your food and drink (even alcohol) is included in the price.
 The resorts have a huge range of facilities such as multiple pools, nightclubs, golf courses, watercraft and anything else you could want.
 It’s a ‘fly and flop’ destination for the US and Canada, so many travellers will simply fly in, get to the resort, and not leave again until it’s time to fly home.
 Riviera Maya and Playa Del Carmen Stretching south along the beach from Cancun is the region known as Riviera Maya.
 The resorts are much more spaced out here and there’s even small, boutique accommodations for those not wanting the large resort atmosphere.
 Anchoring the region is the much sleepier town of Playa del Carmen, home to only 150,000 people.
 Playa has a good range of restaurants and bars to keep you happy, and a small but vibrant nightlife scene if you’re in the mood.
 This is your best bet for a relaxing beachside holiday without the throngs of American tourists.
 Cozumel Just off the coast of Playa del Carmen is the island of Cozumel.
 The island is fringed with beautiful beaches, all of which have resorts like the mainland, but it’s the diving that attracts tourist here.
 The island is the northern end of the Belize Barrier Reef, second only in size to the Great Barrier Reef.
 The crystal clear waters here are home to over 250 different species of fish including turtles and stingrays.
 Merida If you want to get a taste of real Mexico, the best opportunity is the inland city of Merida.
 Merida is home to roughly one million people, but has the third largest ‘centro historico’ in the world after Mexico City and Havana.
 Beautiful colonial buildings of Spanish, French, British and Dutch influence dominate the city centre.
 It’s also home to many museums and galleries, making it the best place to learn about the Mayan culture.
 Chichen Itza and Tulum A holiday to the Riviera Maya wouldn’t be complete without visiting at least one of these ancient cities.
 Probably the most famous remnant of the Mayan Empire is the city of Chichen Itza.
 The dominating feature of the city is the amazing step pyramid called El Castillo.
 This triumph of engineering was built sometime between the 9th and 12th centuries and towers 30 metres above the surrounding jungle.
 Another amazing structure is the Great Ball Court.
 The court is rectangular in shape, measures 168 metres by 70 metres, and is surrounded by an eight metre high wall.
 Tulum is distinct for being the only Mayan city built on a coast.
 It’s thought it acted as a port for a larger city inland city called Coba.
 While not as impressive as Chichen Itza, its location on the beach makes it a wonderfully picturesque spot, and it’s much handier to the resorts too. > View HOT deals to Mexico and Central America here Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Oaxaca.
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Oaxaca.
 How do I say that?
 Read more Add or remove from Wishlist The Ancient Cities of Central America Read more Done this?
 Tell your friends about it.